Navagunjara

-Navagunjara or Nabagunjara is a mythical creature composed of nine different animals in Hinduism.
+Navagunjara or Nabagunjara is a magical legendary creature composed of nine different animals in Hinduism.

-The animal is a common motif in the Pata-Chitra style of painting, of the Indian state of Odisha.
-The beast is considered a form of the god Vishnu, or of Krishna, who is considered an avatar of Vishnu.
+The animal is a common motif in the Pata-Chitra style of painting, of the Eastern Indian state of Odisha.
+It is considered an astral form of the god Vishnu, or of Krishna, who is considered an avatar of Lord Vishnu.
 It is considered a variant of the virat-rupa (omnipresent or vast) form of Krishna, that he displays to Arjuna, as mentioned in the Bhagavad Gita, a part of the epic Mahabharata.

+Etymology

+Originally the word was Nava-kunjara not Nabagunjara.
+It simply meant 'new animal'.
+In ancient times, locals of Odisha, who were not familiar with the animal, described it as an animal having a mixture of qualities found in other animals.
+The animal referred to was the giraffe, which was gifted by African leaders to an old king of Odisha, or then Kalinga.

+Later, the pronunciation changed slightly and became 'Nabagunjara', which led to the belief of an animal having the qualities of nine animals.
+For the word 'guna' in Sanskrit means 'quality'.
+But 'Nabagunjara' is not a grammatically correct word in Sanskrit.